 scuba diving, and

-snorkelling, yet in our opinion, the most enjoyable activity is exploring the uninhabited and rarely-visited
+snorkeling, yet in our opinion, the most enjoyable activity is exploring the uninhabited and rarely-visited

 cays between Grand Turk and Salt Cay.